Assessment team review

 • Co-operate with return-to-work programs.

-Assessment teams examine the injured worker to confirm the diagnosis.
+Assessment teams examine the worker to confirm the diagnosis.
 Besides recommending any specialist and diagnostic services, assessment teams also identify the appropriate level of treatment for the worker (primary, secondary or tertiary), a timeline for return-to-work planning and an indication of whether the worker has pathology to prevent his/her return to the pre-injury job on a permanent basis.

 Information from the team includes: